Óscar Rodríguez (footballer, born 1998)

-Óscar Rodríguez Arnaiz (born 28 June 1998), known as Óscar Rodríguez ir simply Óscar, is a Spanish professional footballer who plays as an attacking midfielder for Celta Vigo, on loan from Sevilla, and the Spain national team.
+Óscar Rodríguez Arnaiz (born 28 June 1998), known as Óscar Rodríguez or simply Óscar, is a Spanish professional footballer who plays as an attacking midfielder for Saudi First Division League club Al-Diriyah.

 Club career

 Real Madrid

 Born in Talavera de la Reina, Toledo, Castile-La Mancha, Óscar joined Real Madrid's La Fábrica in 2009, from CD Los Navalmorales.
 Ahead of the 2017–18 season, he was promoted to the reserves in Segunda División B.

 Óscar made his senior debut on 19 August 2017, starting and being booked in a 1–2 home loss against CF Rayo Majadahonda.
 He scored his first goal on 11 November, netting the opener in a 2–0 away win against CCD Cerceda.

 Óscar made his first-team debut on 28 November 2017, starting in a 2–2 home draw against CF Fuenlabrada, for the season's Copa del Rey.
 The following 12 July, after being a regular starter in Santiago Solari's Castilla, he renewed his contract until 2023.